pyg-team/pytorch_geometric/docs/source/notes/installation.rst

 Please follow the steps below for a successful installation:

 #.
-Ensure that at least PyTorch 1.4.0 is installed:
+Ensure that PyTorch 1.4.0 is installed:

     .. code-block:: none